City of Cape Canaveral Sustainability

 Floating Vegetative Islands (FVIs) or "Beemats"

 The City of Cape Canaveral has constructed a number of wet detention ponds in order to reduce pollutant loads to the Banana River.
 Wet detention ponds provide stormwater treatment through the settling of heavy sediment particles and biological uptake within the pond’s ecosystem.
-The City has enhanced the pollutant removal effectiveness of existing facilities through this project by adding Floating Vegetation Islands (FVIs) to three existing ponds – one at Manatee Sanctuary Park and two at the Wastewater Treatment Plant.
+The City has enhanced the pollutant removal effectiveness of existing facilities through this project by adding five Floating Vegetation Islands (FVIs) to three existing ponds – at Manatee Sanctuary Park and the Wastewater Treatment Plant.
 Nutrients removed from the water are stored in the plant mass and routinely harvested, preventing resuspension of nutrients when plants die.
 There are approximately 1.9 acres of surface water in the three ponds selected for this project.
 Three percent of the water surface area is planted with FVIs to achieve 20% removal efficiency above and beyond treatment obtained in the ponds.
 FVIs will be planted with several plant species and secured in deep water areas until harvesting time when the mats will be pulled to shore and water quality improvements measured.
 The City will continue to implement projects that remove nitrogen and phosphorus in stormwater and improve water quality in the Banana River.

 Insurance Services Office (ISO) Rating